 2. To do this, they added a name Hidden Field, and they recalled it by typing @ after “Hi” on the Welcome Screen.

 When the Hidden Field is populated in the typeform URL, newbies will see their name in the email they receive and on the Welcome Screen of the typeform.
 Check out this article about our Mailchimp integration to see how this works.

 3. Then they added a Multiple Choice question.
-People will be able to go through the options in their preferred order, and they will be taken back to the first question with Advanced Logic.
+People will be able to go through the options in their preferred order, and they will be taken back to the first question with Logic.

 4. Then they added their Statements.
 Each Statement is linked to an answer option in the first Multiple Choice question.

 5. When people select an option, they’ll be taken to the corresponding Statement:

 6. When they hit Enter on a Statement, they’ll be taken back to the first Multiple Choice question:

 7. This way they can get to learn more about Typeform following their own path.